inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 ## Common Issues

-### Average Cell Diameter
+### Inaccurate Average Cell Diameter
 The average cell diameter should be obtained by measuring the diameter of a representative cell in pixels.
 This parameter should not be deliberately under- or over-estimated as this could affect the quality of the output.
-The user should instead try to adjust the other parameters based on the tips provide below and depending on the results obtained.
+The user should instead try to adjust the other parameters based on the tips provided below.

 ### Missing Cells
 If you feel that CNMFe missed some cells that are visible in the field of view, try relaxing the initialization parameters while maintaining the other parameters constant.
-More specifically, try reducing the minimum pixel correlation and the peak-to-noise ratio.
+More specifically, try reducing the minimum pixel correlation and peak-to-noise ratio.
 Note that it is not recommended to specify an inaccurate average cell diameter in an attempt to capture the missing cells as this could impair the quality of the output obtained from CNMFe.
-Below is an example showing a field of view where some cells are visible but were not identified by CNMFe using the default initialization parameters.
+Below is an example showing the effect of relaxing the initialization criteria.
+Some cells visible in the field of view were missed when using a minimum pixel correlation of 0.8 and a peak-to-noise ratio of 10 (left), but were identified when relaxing the initialization criteria (right).

 ![Missing Cells](../img/missing_cells.png?raw=true "Missing Cells")